liferay-mobile/liferay-analytics-android/README.markdown

  ```

  #### Clear the identity
- It is recomended to call when the user is logged out, necessary to unbind the next events of the previous user.
+ It is recommended to clean analytics session when user logged out.
+This is necessary to unbind the next events from the previous user.

 ```kotlin
 Analytics.clearSession()